What is lavender?

 When looking into alternative treatments, the best place to start is with your veterinarian.
 Only last week I spoke to a veterinarian who said she routinely sees cats who have been treated at home with lavender.
 She also listed tea tree and pennyroyal as other common toxins she routinely sees in her practice.

-- If using lavender essential oil in an oil burner (and I don’t recommend it), dilute it in water, only use in a well-ventilated room and allow ensure there is a scent-free room for your cat to move to.
+- If using lavender essential oil in an oil burner (and I don’t recommend it), dilute it in water, only use it in a well-ventilated room and allow ensure there is a scent-free room for your cat to move to.
 Cats have twice as many olfactory receptors as humans, so what may smell nice to us can be overpowering to a cat.